linkdevelopment/FilePicker_Android/README.md

 **params**:

 * `uri` {Uri}: File Content URI
-* `filePath` {String}: In case pick file from the document library represents file in the cache subdirectory of your app's internal storage area, the value returned by android.content.Context.getCacheDir.
-In case capture image/video represents files in the root of your app's external storage area, the value returned by android.content.Context.getExternalFilesDir.
+* `filePath` {String}: in case of picking file from the document library, this attribute will hold the file path in the cache subdirectory of your app's internal storage area, the value returned by android.content.Context.getCacheDir. in case of capturing image/video, this attribute will hold the file's path in the root of your app's external storage area, the value returned by android.content.Context.getExternalFilesDir
 * `file` {File}: Captured/picked file
 * `fileName` {String}: Captured/picked file name
 * `mimeType` {String}: The mime type of the file e.g image/jpeg, video/mp4, application/pdf